jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 J(W, b, h, y) = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
 $$

 **Training a model with gradients**.
 Since the gradient at L1 is negative, we move $$ W_1 $$ to the right to find the lowest point.
 But by how much?
-L2 has a smaller gradient than L1.
-So, changing $$ W2 $$ has a smaller impact on cost in comparison to L1.
+L2 has a smaller gradient than L1. i.e. changing $$ W2 $$ has a smaller impact on cost compare to L1.
 Obviously, we should update a parameter proportional to its impact.
 Therefore, adjustment for $$ (W_1, W_2) $$ is proportional to its partial gradient at that point. i.e.

 $$
 \Delta W_i \propto \frac{\partial J}{\partial W_i}